VicenteMartiCentelles/CageCavityCalc/README.md

 # CageCavityCalc
-Automated calculation of cavity in molecular cages
+CageCavityCalc is a Python-based tool for calculating the cavity size of molecular cages.

 ![Alt text](CageCavityCalc/pic/principle.png "Principle")